Minority co-productions VAF

 Each year a maximum of four feature films and three documentaries from each territory are eligible for a realisation contribution.

-- The film production must have received realisation support from the VAF.
+- The film production has received a production grant from the VAF;

-- The total contribution of Dutch funds and market participants in the realisation of the film production must come to at least 10% of total production costs.
+- The total contribution from Dutch funds and market parties to the production of the film amounts to at least 10% of the total production budget;

-- The national cinema release must be guaranteed in the country of the majority co-producer by a film distributor or market participants in the local exploitation chain.
+- The nationwide theatrical release in the country of the majority co-producer is guaranteed by a film distributor or market parties within the local distribution chain;

-- The film production must have a release in the Netherlands.
-The applicant must submit a written declaration signed by a Dutch film distributor.
+- The film production will be released in the Netherlands.
+You must include a written statement signed by a Dutch film distributor with your application;

-- If you are also going to apply for the Production Incentive, you must use the budget model of the Netherlands Film Production Incentive for the Dutch spending of the selective application.
+- If you also intend to apply for the Production Incentive, you use the Film Production Incentive budget model for the Dutch expenditures of the selective funding application;

 Upcoming deadlines